leaveoscaralone/react-graphql-project/theory.md

-# Codeworks Pre Course Theory
+# Codeworks pre course theory

 This is the theory part of the Codeworks pre course curriculum.